NaturalIntelligence/wp-thumb-extractor/readme.txt

 			[THZ](http://thinkzarahatke.com/ "amty thumb ")
 == Changelog ==

+= 4.1.2 =
+* bug fix : there were 2 dots before file extension

 = 4.1.1 =
 * bug fix : auto cache clear on plugin update is failing
 * you are required to clear soft cache from plugin admin page after installing the plugin